 Leaders should also be self-driven to work harder in wanting to achieve better results for the company.
 They are the driving force in the team and also someone the team could look up to and encourage the rest to work together.

 “People ask the difference between a leader and a boss.
 The leader leads, and the boss drives.”

-To recap, the qualities of a good leader are;
+To recap, these thirteen leadership qualities that every good leader should strive for, are;

 - Positive attitude